mvhenderson/pandoc-templates/sample.md

 ---
+data:
   title: Custom Templates
   author: Michael Henderson
   date: 2014-05-31
 version: 0.1
 tags: [ pandoc, examples ]
 abstract: |
-  this is the abstract.
+  This is the abstract.

-  it can have multiple paragraphs.
+  It can have multiple paragraphs, but not for docx.

 references:
 - id: spec
   type: article